Farm'ers Market

 Go to the Learn About Art and Artists page.
 It contains two great examples of desktop workspaces.
 Download (Right-click and Save, then open with PowerPoint) two PowerPoint documents: Learn About Elements of Art and Learn About Artists.

-The Jewel: Google Earth and Google Lit Trips
+The Jewel: Apply interdisciplinary approaches with tools like Google Earth and Google Lit Trips

 Think about how you can bring learning alive through visual resources.
 For instance, a knowledge of geography is essential across the curriculum.
 You can't understand the War in Iraq without understanding the geography of the Middle East.
 To empathize with the Inuit Indians, children need to understand the impact of global warming on the geography of the Arctic.